 This week it’s been like Christmas, with Virginia the DJ having fun amidst hundreds of albums.
 Some groups I had forgotten (completely) yet when I played the first measures, voila, time warp back to the angst of high school, university & that initial foray into the world of working professionals: the decade of the 1980s.

 I found my first album acquisitions from waaaay back @ the Bandbox in Williamsburg: The Beatles, Soft Cell & Genesis.
 My eclectic collection grew from there with divergent influences.
-(Our high school senior class song was a tie: Pink Floyd’s “Comfortably Numb” and Prince’s “1999.”)
+(Voting for our high school senior class song was a tie: Pink Floyd’s “Comfortably Numb” and Prince’s “1999.”)

 As a birthday pressie my sis took me to see The Police @ The Hampton Coliseum in 1980.
 Then in university so many great bands passed through.
 As a member of U-Union Student Activities committee, we all signed up to pour beer early on (from 7:00-9:00pm) then would get in free in time for the concert headliner.
 (This was before the drinking age bumped up to 21.)